THE STORY OF THE PINK BUFFALO

 I grew up in Sacramento, California and when my family would take day trips to San Francisco, we often explored new areas of the city.
 Once, we happened to stumble upon the bison paddock in the Golden Gate Park.
-I had never seen a land mammal so large or so magnificent.
+I had never seen a land mammal so magnificent.
 After that day, my family would make point to visit the bison paddock whenever we could on our adventures through San Francisco.
-I remember when I was 15, I would peer through the chain link fence, quietly watching them.
+I remember when I was 14, I would peer through the chain link fence, quietly watching them.

 I started to study the bison and found that they have qualities and characteristics I wanted to develop within myself.
 During my research, I found that the American Bison was called “buffalo” because early European settlers thought they appeared similar to the European buffalo and African buffalo.
-Although the American bison and European and African buffalo are not the same mammal, colloquially, in America, the term buffalo has become largely synonymous with bison.
+Although the American bison and European and African buffalo are not the same mammal, in America, the term buffalo has become largely synonymous with bison.
 The following notable qualities have shaped my approach in personal life and business.

 One aspect of the buffalo I identified to be so profound is their loyalty.
 The females and young migrate together.
 I want to be that way, first, loyal to family and friends and second, I want to truly know who the people are that support and celebrate me.
 The lesson here is to know who supports you and know who you support.

 The second attribute of the buffalo that interested me was their hair.
 It’s matted down and often it appears as though they don’t groom themselves.
 To me, I understood that to mean they are comfortable in their own skin.
 I thought about what it means to be comfortable in my own skin.
 And, I am - I like myself and love myself exactly as I am.
 Each day, I work to inspire people to be comfortable in their own skin, to like themselves and to love themselves.